-The important work of Andrea Hollomotz has highlighted, in her study of 29 adults with learning needs, the harm that can be done when these ips and how to help learning needs, the harm that can be done when these needs are not attended to and young people are through and pick things up from the messages inherent in the behaviours of those around or constant part of the daily lives and needs of about them starts very young in terms of the choices that can be limited for some disabled young people who may face greater isolation them more vulnerable perhaps to being used and lack of opportunity socially rendering young people and those around.
-Learning opportunities for socialising and making sexual exploitation highlight this including the work of Franklin, Raws and Smeaton in their study of learning disability and sexual exploitation 'Unprotected Overprotected' in 2015.
+The important work of Andrea Hollomotz has highlighted, in her study of 29 adults with learning needs, the harm that can be done when these needs are not attended to and young people are through and pick things up from the messages inherent in the behaviours of those around or in the media.
+Various pieces of research about needs for advice, support and attention to safe sexual exploitation highlight this including the work of Franklin, Raws and Smeaton in their study of learning disability and sexual exploitation 'Unprotected Overprotected' in 2015.
 The need to address the social and at all stages of planning has also been highlighted by Taylor et al in 2014 (Protection of Disabled Children In Scotland).
 Work to develop a young person's sense of self, practice in